bartificer/programming-by-stealth/docs/pbs14.md

 }
 ```

-The `initialisation_statement` gets executed once, and once only, when the loop initiates, then the condition is checked, if it evaluates to `false`, then execution jumps past the loop, if it evaluates to `true`, the `looped_statement` is executed, then the `increment_statement`, and then we jump back to checking the condition.
+The `initialisation_statement` gets executed once, and once only, when the loop initiates.
+Then the condition is checked; if it evaluates to `false`, then execution jumps past the loop; if it evaluates to `true`, the `looped_statement` is executed.
+Finally the `increment_statement` is executed, and we jump back to checking the condition.

-If we re-write the above `while` loop as a `for` loop you’ll see how much easier it becomes to read
+If we rewrite the above `while` loop as a `for` loop, you’ll see how much easier it becomes to read:

 ```javascript
 var a = [1, 2, 3, 4, 5];